phantom22/jscommand/README.md

 ### Ease of use
 While typing the javascript code there is a preview of the output to chat with a nicely formatted box.
-The output of the numbers can be formatted in a Hypixel Skyblock fashion when needed.
+The output numbers can be formatted in a Hypixel Skyblock fashion when needed.

 The **/js help** lists how to customize some features.